telecmi/piopiy_video_js/README.md

-# PIOPIY Client JS SDK for voice
+# PIOPIY Video JS SDK for voice

-PIOPIY client JS SDK allows you to make and receive video calls, where making video calls can be made to  APP to APP,APP to Browser and browser to browser calling.
+PIOPIY video JS SDK allows you to make and receive video calls, where making video calls can be made to  APP to APP,APP to Browser and browser to browser calling.

 # Get Started